Leeds-ABSL/ABSL_pipeline/README.md

 [https://twitter.com/mattiadanza/status/780380747286929408](https://twitter.com/mattiadanza/status/780380747286929408)

-The script should take less than 10 seconds to run, depending on the size of the input file, requires the following python modules (most are standard): sys, warnings, numpy, matplotlib.
+The script should take less than 10 seconds to run, depending on the size of the input file, required the following python modules (most are standard): sys, warnings, numpy, matplotlib.

 ## ABSL_EPA_CC_threshold.py
 Gctf estimates the resolution of a micrograph as the resolution at which the cross correlation coefficient (CCC) between the eqi-phase average and actual micrograph power spectrum falls to 0.
 We feel this overestimates the resolution and prefer to use a CCC cutoff of 0.5.
 EPA_CC_threshold.py reads the log files created by gCTF and then replaces the \_rlnMaxResolution column in Relion’s file micrographs_ctf.star with values determined using the 0.5 CCC value.